Cheer on athletes, Unified partners and coaches from around the state as they compete in Athletics, Soccer, Swimming and Powerlifting!

 With your support, Special Olympics can transform lives through the joy of sport, each and every day.

 Help us get one more athlete on the field!

-Today, her vision has become a Global movement with over 4.7 million athletes competing in 169 countries.
+Today, her vision has become a global movement with more than 5.7 million athletes competing in 200 countries and jurisdictions.